7201krap/TILDA_Internship/novelty_search/readme.md

 incorporate the actual meaning of 'behaviors', since the agent(=red square)'s genotype is represented by a vector of possible actions where the actions are 'L = turn left', 'R = turn right', 'M = move forward'.
-For example a single agent's genotype is represented by the following:
+For example, a single agent's genotype is represented by the following:
 ['R', 'M', 'M', 'L', 'R', 'M', 'L', 'M', 'M'].
 - Nevertheless, my implementation contains the main idea which is using the novelty for fitness and choosing offsprings based on the novelty.
 - There are four files that you can run: